ZhenghLi/SOAD/README.md

 ## Instructions

-Checkpoint, example data and ROI labels are available at [data link](https://drive.google.com/drive/folders/1DhTWe1PzyWxY3p6A0ZCokx7ilZk2UTm5?usp=sharing)
+Checkpoint, example data and ROI labels are available at [data link](https://drive.google.com/drive/folders/1DhTWe1PzyWxY3p6A0ZCokx7ilZk2UTm5?usp=sharing).

+For preparation, simply put the shared data folder and the checkpoint file under the root of this repo.

-`octa_train.py` and `octa_test.py` are for training and testing (inference).
+Run `octa_train.py` and `octa_test.py` for training and testing (inference).

-`cnr_msr_normal.py` and `cnr_msr_corrupted.py` are used to calculate CNR and MSR based on the ROI labels and visualize the scores as well as the ROI bounding boxes.
+Run `cnr_msr_normal.py` and `cnr_msr_corrupted.py` to calculate CNR and MSR based on the ROI labels and visualize the scores as well as the ROI bounding boxes.

 ## Acknowledgments